Frequently Asked Questions

 Commonwealth University - Mansfield: 003324

 YES!
 Eligibility for federal student aid does not carry over from one award year to the next.
 You will need to complete the FAFSA for each award year for which you plan to be a student, including summer.
-Keep in mind that financial circumstances change from year to year and we get that.
-If something substantial changes please contact us at 570-389-4297 or via email.
+Keep in mind that financial circumstances change from year to year.
+If something substantial changes, please contact us by email or by phone.

 If at any time during the year your family has a major change in their/your financial or family circumstances, be sure to contact us!
 We can’t always increase your aid but we’re happy to consider new information if things have significantly changed.